Cali07/Cali07/README.md

 - Data Visualization
 - Introduction to Python (Sololearn CC-VDSSQXBX)

+## :sparkles: Personal Beliefs
+As a software engineer, I not only strive to write efficient code but also to embody the values and teachings that are important to me.
+I prioritize my faith and let it guide me through the complexities of technology and daily life.

+## :bar_chart: Recent Projects
+_(Placeholder to link recent or notable projects)_

 Feel free to look around my repositories and don't hesitate to reach out if you think we can collaborate on a project or if you're interested in learning more about my work.
-Let's build something amazing together!
+Together, with God's grace, we can create software that makes a positive difference.

 ---
-`Let's code for a better tomorrow!` :rocket:
+`Coding with purpose, powered by faith.` :rocket: